Carinascincus orocryptus

-Carinascincus orocryptus, commonly known as the heath cool-skink, mountain skink, or the Tasmanian mountain skink, is a species of alpine skink endemic to South-West Tasmania, Australia.
+Carinascincus orocryptus, commonly known as the heath cool-skink, the mountain skink, and the Tasmanian mountain skink, is a species of alpine skink, a lizard in the subfamily Eugongylinae of the family Scincidae.
+The species is endemic to South West Tasmania, Australia.
 Taxonomically, this species has also been previously known as Niveoscincus orocryptus, Leiolopisma orocryptum, and Pseudemoia orocrypta.

 Description

-Carinascincus orocryptus is a small, long-limbed skink of approximately 65 mm in length from snout to its hind legs.
-They have a brown dorsal surface and a pale grey or occasionally bright red ventral surface or underbelly.
-Their body features pale brown dorsolateral stripes, a black vertebral stripe running from head to tail, a greyish white midlateral stripe extending from the lip to the hindlimbs, and grey or black flecks on their lower flank.
+Carinascincus orocryptus is a small, long-limbed skink with a snout-to-vent length (SVL) of up to approximately 65 mm.
+It has a brown dorsal surface and a pale grey or occasionally bright red ventral surface or underbelly.
+Its body features pale brown dorsolateral stripes, a black vertebral stripe running from head to tail, a greyish white midlateral stripe extending from the lip to the hind limbs, and grey or black flecks on the lower flanks.

-Due to similarities in colourations amongst all mountain skink species within alpine regions of Tasmania (such as Carinascincus microlepidotus and Carinascincus pretiosus), the Tasmanian Mountain Skink is distinguished through the presence of a black vertebral stripe and greyish white midlateral stripes.
+Due to similarities in colourations amongst all mountain skink species within alpine regions of Tasmania (such as Carinascincus microlepidotus and Carinascincus pretiosus), the Tasmanian mountain skink is distinguished through the presence of a black vertebral stripe and greyish white midlateral stripes.
 Due to interbreeding, particularly amongst Carinascincus orocryptus and Carinascincus microlepidotus, locality is also used to assist the identification between the species.
 The pressures of climate change also increase the likelihood of interbreeding amongst mountain (low elevation) and alpine species (high elevation).

-Habitat and Distribution
+Habitat and distribution

-As a mountain-dwelling lizard within the family Scincidae, Carinascincus orocryptus are found in alpine areas with elevations above 1000 m within western and south-western Tasmania, where it inhabits dense alpine eucalyptus woodlands with heath understory.
+As a mountain-dwelling lizard within the family Scincidae, Carinascincus orocryptus is found in alpine areas with elevations above 1000 m within western and south-western Tasmania, where it inhabits dense alpine eucalyptus woodlands with heath understory.
 This includes areas such as Mt Eliza, Mt Field, Algonkian Mountain, Mt Hartz and Lake Seal.
-Primarily saxicolous and found in rocky areas, subpopulations of Tasmanian mountain lizards in Mt Hartz have also been observed to be arboreal.
+Primarily saxicolous and found in rocky areas, subpopulations of the Tasmanian mountain lizard in Mt Hartz have also been observed to be arboreal.
 Although this species is present within a range of 12,500 km2, its reliance on specific microhabitats and temperatures restricts it to a smaller, more confined area.

 Ecology

-Carinascincus orocryptus are diurnal insectivores that forage within shrub foliage and at the base of trees within alpine mountain regions.
-They frequently bask on rocks to thermoregulate and retain the mobility to transverse low shrubs and bushes.
-Interestingly, as a viviparous species they give birth to live young instead of laying eggs like most reptiles.
+Carinascincus orocryptus is a diurnal insectivore that forages within shrub foliage and at the base of trees within alpine mountain regions.
+It frequently basks on rocks to thermoregulate and retain the mobility to transverse low shrubs and bushes.
+Interestingly, as a viviparous species it gives birth to live young instead of laying eggs like most reptiles.
 Females are perceived to give birth during late summer, usually of litters consisting of three to four offspring, with mating occurring shortly thereafter from late summer to early autumn.
-Mountain skink also pertains 'reproductive adaptations' that 'restrict it to cold sites' to be able to handle and thrive within cooler climate conditions.
+The mountain skink also has "reproductive adaptations" that "restrict it to cold sites" to be able to handle and thrive within cooler climate conditions.

 Cultural significance

-The Tasmanian Mountain skink is recognized to inhabit areas that are part of traditional lands, and lizards and skinks are often tied to dreamtime stories that offer guidance and teaching relating to lore, morals, and kinship.
-They hold a prominence within ceremony, art, totems, fire management stewardship, and provide a source of food and medicine.
+The Tasmanian mountain skink is recognized to inhabit areas that are part of traditional lands, and skinks and other lizards are often tied to dreamtime stories that offer guidance and teaching relating to lore, morals, and kinship.
+Lizards hold a prominence within ceremony, art, totems, fire management stewardship, and provide a source of food and medicine.